openturns/otbenchmark/README.md

 * sensitivity problems, i.e. estimating sensitivity indices, for example Sobol' indices.

-Most of the reliability problems were adapted from the RPRepo:
+Most of the reliability problems were adapted from the RPRepo

 https://rprepo.readthedocs.io/en/latest/